Canon T7i vs Panasonic ZS100

 It is notable that the T7i has a hotshoe, while the ZS100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T7i and the ZS100 have been discontinued, but can regularly be found used on eBay.
+Both the T7i and the ZS100 have been discontinued, but can regularly be found used on ebay.
 The ZS100 was replaced by the Panasonic ZS200, while the T7i was followed by the Canon T8i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T7i and ZS100 can be found, respectively, in the Canon T7i Manual (free pdf) or the online Panasonic ZS100 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Panasonic ZS100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.